MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-tool.md

 *   Margin and padding, in pixels.

-## Using the Inspect tool for color highlighting of sub-areas by hovering over the webpage
+## Using the Inspect tool for color highlighting of nested regions by hovering over the webpage

 <!-- general info about the Inspect tool, not particularly focused on accessibility -->